esitarz/docs-1/content/platform-guides/core-concepts/rules-engine.md

 ```

-This one's powerful, because it allows you to set up multi-level approval
+This one's powerful, because it allows you to set up multi-level approval
 workflows by chaining rules together.
 For example, in a larger organization,
 getting the approval from a department manager might not be enough, and a
 higher-level VP must also sign off.